camille-hdl/website/content/blog/optimize-the-outliers/index.md

 Suggested heuristic:

-* If you don't have fat tail, maybe focusing on the hot path is the way to go.
+* No fat tail?
+Maybe focusing on the hot path is the way to go.
 * If you do spot a fat tail : maybe focus on the outliers first, the hot path later.

 With some luck, your plot will soon look like this (notice the change of scale):